cmu-mfi/rtc/doc/Vibrotactile/Installation.md

 1. **Step 1: Device Interfaces**
     - Make sure the devices are connected and working properly.
-    - Pre-requisite for the vision system is one robot arm, 2-4 contact microphones, one force torque sensor, once side camera and one gripper.
+    - Pre-requisite for the vibrotactile system is one robot arm, 2-4 contact microphones, one force torque sensor, one side camera and one gripper.
+    - Requires adding a couple of lines to your `~/.bashrc` file with the proper ip addresses.
          ```shell
+        $ export ROS_IP=<insert your computer ip>
+        $ export ROS_MASTER_URI=http://<insert the rosmaster computer ip>:11311
+        ```

+        ```shell
         $ cd docker
+        $ bash build_docker.sh
-        $ docker compose up --build
+        $ TYPE=nist NAMESPACE=<insert your robot namespace here> docker compose up --build
         ```
     > Note: If using different hardware, modify the `docker-compose.yml` file accordingly.
 <br>